Skip to content

 Wall-mounted: stable, airy, ideal for small rooms.
 Freestanding: more flexible.
 For tall models (>180 cm): always secure to the wall for safety.

-How high can a bookshelf be?
+How tall can a bookshelf be?

 How do I style a bookshelf minimally?